iyear/tdl/docs/content/en/guide/extensions.md

 # Extensions

+{{< hint warning >}}
+Extensions are a new feature in tdl.
+They are still in the experimental stage, and the CLI may change in future versions.

+If you encounter any problems or have any suggestions, please [open an issue](https://github.com/iyear/tdl/issues/new/choose) on GitHub.
+{{< /hint >}}

 ## Overview

 tdl extensions are add-on tools that integrate seamlessly with tdl.
 They provide a way to extend the core feature set of tdl, but without requiring every new feature to be added to the core.